thomasfevre/ride-the-bet/README.md

 1. **Mint Tokens**: Use the Admin Panel to mint PSG tokens for users
 2. **Resolve Bets**: After deadline, resolve predictions as correct or incorrect
-3. **Monitor Activity**: Track all prediction duels and user activity
+3. **Monitor Activity**: Track all prediction bets and user activity

 ## 📱 User Interface